Brooke Shields Sues Makeup Mogul Charlotte Tilbury Over Eyebrow Pencil

 “Charlotte Tilbury and its related retailers have attempted to profit off Brooke’s signature look by stamping Brooke’s name on an eyebrow pencil without her consent.
 This is an egregious violation of Brooke’s rights, which we will litigate vigorously to vindicate.”

 Tilbury is a top brand in the U.K., and her star continues to rise in the United States.
-Recently, Charlotte Tilbury was awarded an MBE recently by Queen Elizabeth at Buckingham Palace, says The Inquisitr, which is one of the highest honors which can be bestowed on a business.
+Recently, Charlotte Tilbury was awarded an MBE recently by Queen Elizabeth at Buckingham Palace, says The Inquisitr, which is one of the highest honors that can be bestowed on a business.